asteca/ASteCA-Docs/docs/index.rst

 **C**\ luster **A**\ nalysis) package.

 .. warning::
    This documentation is in the process of being written and is **not yet finished**.
+Updates will come in early February (ie, after my summer break :)

 .. important::
    A PDF version of this manual can be downloaded `here`__.